Mapy542/via/README.md

 2. Create a new project or select an existing one
 3. Enable the Google Drive API
 4. Create OAuth 2.0 credentials (Desktop application)
-5. Download the credentials JSON file
+5. Copy the Client ID and Client Secret from the created credential
-6. In Via settings, enter your Client ID and Client Secret
+6. In Via settings, enter that Client ID and Client Secret

 Since the software runs on your client, there is no way to distribute a common key securely.
 You bring your own key for this program to work.
 (For quick testing you may be able to borrow the API keys stored in Gnome G-Drive connector, or KIO-GDrive)

+OAuth credentials and tokens are stored in the system keyring when one is available.
+If no supported keyring backend is available, Via falls back to a local secure store under `~/.local/share/Via/`.

 ### Settings

 Access settings through the main window or system tray menu:

-- **API Settings**: Supply client key and secret.
+- **Login**: Supply client credentials, sign in or out, and view storage usage.
-- **Mirror Sync**: Control Mirror sync settings
-- **FUSE Sync**: Enable virtual file system access
+- **Mirror**: Configure the sync folder, sync mode, conflict resolution, and mirror performance.
+- **Common**: Configure duplicate-name handling and shared native-document representation for mirror sync and FUSE.
+- **Fuse**: Enable FUSE sync, set the mount point, and manage cache behavior.
-- **MISC**: Configure desktop notifications, theme, startup, etc
+- **Misc**: Configure startup, appearance, notifications, runtime pause behavior, and debug logging.

-  Note you may run a mirror sync folder and a fuse sync folder simultanously, or just 1 of the methods.
+  Note you may run mirror sync and FUSE together, or enable only one of them.
 Only 1 account is supported at a time.

 ## Other Information